-IV.
-PROPOSED WORK
+V. PROPOSED WORK

-4.1 User Interaction:
+User Interaction:

-- The Smart Stick will offer a simple, intuitive interface designed for ease of use by visually impaired individuals.
+• The Smart Stick will offer a simple, intuitive interface designed for ease of use by visually impaired individuals.
 Interaction will primarily occur through auditory prompts.
-Implement multi-language support to cater to a diverse user base. - Tactile feedback will play a critical role in real-time obstacle detection.
+Implement multi-language support to cater to a diverse user base.

+• Tactile feedback will play a critical role in real-time obstacle detection.
 Different vibration patterns will indicate the proximity and location of obstacles (front, side, or above).

-4.2 Core Functionalities:
+Core Functionalities:

-- The Smart Stick will be equipped with ultrasonic sensors that detect obstacles at multiple heights (ground level, chest level, and head level). - As the sensors detect obstacles, the system will send immediate haptic or auditory feedback, allowing the user to navigate safely and avoid hazards.
+• The Smart Stick will be equipped with ultrasonic sensors that detect obstacles at multiple heights (ground level, chest level, and head level).